 What you’ll find at CBA are delicious, messy steamed bagel sandwiches.
 There’s no structured line here, just step up to one of the employees on the sandwich assembly line when you’re ready and order from the massive menu.
 You’ll probably want to try more than one, so have multiple options locked and loaded.

 Red Hot Ranch on Ashland serves a great Depression Dog topped with fresh-cut fries and one of the best cheap burgers in town with a thin, delicious griddled patty.
-They’re also open until 5am on the weekends, so this should be your last stop after spending a late night at Lincoln Tap Room or Cody’s.

 On the surface, Wood appears to be a typical, somewhat boring New American restaurant.
 It has a wide-ranging menu that’s designed to appeal to everyone, with small and large plates, flatbreads, pastas, and of course, a cheeseburger, as required by New American restaurant law.
 And while the food here isn’t going to shock and/or amaze you, it all tastes great, and almost everything is made in house, including the pasta.
 Come here for drinks and a casual weeknight dinner, or for a low-key date night in the neighborhood.